leallysmith/ETALHowTo/docs/Beaver Dam Monitoring/index.md

 ## BRAT cIS

 Beaver Restoration Assessment Tool Capacity Inference System is a way to run [BRAT](brat.riverscapes.xyz) in the field.
 There are two forms, one a more basic version and the second is a more advanced form with additional ways to evaluate the capacity of a reach.
+This is useful for a quick and dirty field assessment for beaver capacity using observations that can be very local to your location and collected that very day.